-Continuing in that line of thinking, is exactly what Canadiens fans in February 1914 likely had in mind, as they decided to dress distinctively to cheer on their local favorites for games at the Westmount Arena.
-The distinctive dress code was neccessary at that time, as the Canadiens were not the lone tenants at the arena.
-The Westmount in fact, had two local clubs - the Canadiens and the Montreal Wanderers.
+Continuing in that line of thinking, it is exactly what Canadiens fans in February, 1914 likely had in mind when they decided to dress distinctively to cheer on their local favourites for games at the Westmount Arena.
+The distinctive dress code was neccessary at that time, as the Canadiens were not the only tenants at the arena.
+The Westmount, in fact, had two local clubs: the Canadiens and the Montreal Wanderers.

-Supporters of the Canadiens sought to sort themselves from those of their rivals, and took steps in that direction by donning everything head to toe from woolen toques, multicolored belts to pearl embroidered mocassins.
+Supporters of the Canadiens sought to distinguish themselves from those of their rivals, and took steps in that direction by donning woolen toques, multicolored belts, even pearl-embroidered mocassins.
 The "habitants" look caught on, and soon the term itself spilled over into the Montreal sports pages.

-In the same paper one week later, the term had moved up to the subtitle that read ''les Habitants blaked the Senators after 6 minutes of overtime.''
+In the same paper one week later, the term had moved up to the subtitle that read ''les Habitants blanked the Senators after six minutes of overtime:''

 "PARTIE SENSATIONNELLE À MONTREAL SAMEDI.
 Les "Habitants" blanchissent l'équipe des Sénateurs après six minutes de jeu supplémentaire."

-The photo included in this post from Le Devoir and some of the content of this article were translated from Paul Foisy's site Sport et Societe Quebec.
-Mr Foisy's article ends on a suggestive note, saying that for all years the Canadiens fans have been chanting "Go Habs Go!", it's unfortunate they do not still dress for the role as their hockey ancestors had.
+The photo included from Le Devoir, and some of the content of this article, were translated from Paul Foisy's post on Sport et Société Québec.
+Mr Foisy's article ends on a suggestive note, lamenting that for all the years Canadiens fans have been chanting "Go Habs Go!," it's unfortunate they do not still dress for the role as their hockey ancestors had.

 I don't know about that!